ankane/searchkick/README.md

 end
 ```

-By default, if you are using Elasticsearch 2.2 or above fields above `256` charaters are ignored.
+By default, if you are using Elasticsearch 2.2 or above fields above `256` charaters are ignored in `where` statements and exact matches.
 To customize this settings modify the `ignore_above` setting:

 ```ruby
 class Product < ActiveRecord::Base